neerja007/ChEA/README.md

 Page redirection for the Home page.html is complete.
 All links made offline.
 E-mail ids for faculties added.
-Faculty Pages modified.
+Faculty pages modified.
 Fonts and sizes made uniform.
 IIT-Madras Civil Resources - files added.
 Academic Programmes : B.Tech and M.Tech - rendundant links after content in each page removed, titles changed appropriately.
 Academics - links redirected.
-ParentPage.htm - corresponding content and links given.
+ParentPage.htm , ParentPage_FirstChild.htm - corresponding content and links given.
+Placement and about us links in admn_prcd redirected, title changed.

 Fonts and styles : to be improved.
 Table borders not uniform : to be done properly.